-Case Western Reserve offers a select number of scholarships, including full-tuition awards, that require applicants to provide additional information and respond to an essay prompt.
+Case Western Reserve offers a select number of scholarships, including awards in the amount of tuition, that require applicants to provide additional information and respond to an essay prompt.

 - Students may apply to any competition for which they qualify.